(c) by David Dilworth

 Of course most of us relish getting presents, but he seems to get extra passionate thrill from it.

 He isn’t really bothered much if the present isn’t for him.
 Its the opening that excites him.

 He is so enthusiastic, when he was young, and our neighbors got a head start putting up a Christmas Tree, occasionally he’d quietly wander into a neighbor’s home, settle down under their tree and start opening their presents.

 Thank goodness we had such wonderful neighbors who found it charming, rather than alarming.
-But then many people fall under the spell of his smiling innocence and become his admiring cheerleaders and friends.
+But then many people fall under the spell of his affable innocence and become his admiring cheerleaders and friends.

 Our neighbors would just re-wrap their presents, have a fun story to tell – and more often than not they would bring over a special present just to enjoy my brother opening it.

 When I moved out and put up my own Christmas / Holiday trees*, of course I’d always have my brother over to enjoy it – and to find a present or two specially for him.